 Statistical analyses of the percentiles were used to determine whether the differences between percentiles for different demographic groups were statistically significant.
 For these analyses, the percentiles and their standard errors were calculated for each combination of age group, sex (in the cases of children), income group (below poverty, at or above poverty, unknown income), and race/ethnicity group using the method described in the "Relative Standard Error" section.
-In the notation of that section, the percentile and standard error are the values of $P{\rm CDC}$ and Standard Error ( $P{\rm CDC}$ ), respectively.
-These calculated standard errors account for the survey weighting and design and, for women, for the age-specific birth rate.
+In the notation of that section, the percentile and standard errors account for the survey weighting and design and, for women, for the age-specific birth rate.
+For these statistical comparisons, the calculations with data from NHANES III (1988-1994) used survey weights, pseudo-strata, and pseudo-primary sampling unit values for the total sample (i.e., 1988-1994) and not for the individual phases (i.e., 1988-1991 and 1991-1994).

 Using a weighted linear regression model, the percentile was assumed to be the sum of explanatory terms for age, sex, income and/or race/ethnicity and a random error term; the error terms were assumed to be approximately independent and normally distributed with a mean of zero and a variance equal to the square of the standard error.
 In this model, the weight is the inverse of the variance, so that percentiles with larger standard errors are given less of a statistical weight in the fitted regression model.
-Using this model, the difference in the value of a percentile between different demographic groups is statistically significant if the difference between the corresponding sums of explanatory terms is statistically significantly different from zero.
-A p-value at or below 0.05 implies that the difference is statistically significant at the 5% significance level.
+Using this model, the difference in the value of a percentile between different demographic groups is statistically significant if the difference between the corresponding sums of explanatory terms is statistically significant at the 5% significance level.
 No adjustment is made for multiple comparisons.

 For each type of comparison, we present unadjusted and adjusted analyses.
 The unadjusted analyses directly compare a percentile between different demographic groups.
 The adjusted analyses add other demographic explanatory variables to the statistical model and use the statistical model to account for the possible confounding effects of these other demographic variables.
 For example, the unadjusted race/ethnicity comparisons use and compare the percentiles between different race/ethnicity pairs.
 The adjusted race/ethnicity comparisons use the percentiles for each age/sex/income/race/ethnicity combination.
-The adjusted analyses add age, sex, and income terms to the statistical model and compare the percentiles between different race/ethnicity pairs after accounting for the effects of the other demographic variables.
-For example, if White non-Hispanics tend to have higher family incomes than Black non-Hispanics, and if the serum cotinine level depends strongly on family income only, then the unadjusted differences between these two race/ethnicity groups would be significant but the adjusted difference (taking into account income) would not be significant.
+The adjusted analyses add age, sex, and income terms to the statistical model and compare the percentiles between different race/of the effects of the other demographic variables.
+For example, if White non-Hispanics tend to have higher family incomes than Black non-Hispanics, and if the serum cotinine level depends strongly on family income only, then the unadjusted difference (taking into account income) would not be significant.